wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-cluster-hpcpack.md

 # Get started with Linux compute nodes in an HPC Pack cluster in Azure

-This article shows you how to use an Azure PowerShell script to set up a <!-- deleted by customization Microsoft --><!-- keep by customization: begin --> Windows <!-- keep by customization: end --> HPC Pack cluster in Azure which contains a head node running Windows Server and several compute nodes running a CentOS Linux distribution.
+This article shows you how to use an Azure PowerShell script to set up a Microsoft HPC Pack cluster in Azure which contains a head node running Windows Server and several compute nodes running a CentOS Linux distribution.
 We also show several ways to move data files to the Linux compute nodes.
 You can use this cluster to run Linux HPC workloads in Azure.
 <!-- deleted by customization

 [AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-classic-include.md)] Resource Manager model.